fysnet/FYSOS/main/filesys/utils/ultimate/README.md

 - [ ] The current code release is for 64-bit Windows.
 I few (slight) modifications must be made if you wish to compile for 32-bit Windows.

+## To Build
+- [X] 64-bit Windows: Using Microsoft Visual Studio (2019), create an empty workspace.
+Add all of the files in this folder and then the 'res' folder.
+Rebuild Solution.
+(I am sure you will need to tweak some settings: 'Release:x64', etc.)
+- [X] 32-bit Windows: Using Microsoft Visual C++ 6.0, create an empty workspace.
+Add all of the files in this folder and then the 'res' folder.
+Rebuild All.
+- [ ] I have not built with any other compiler.
+I am guessing that someone could build using GCC for Windows, and possibly GCC and mingw (?) for Linux?
+However, I do not use Linux or GCC (for Windows), and have no idea if it is even possible.

 ## Your contribution
 If you wish to contribute to this project--and I hope you do--or wish to point out a bug, please contact me at: fys [at] fysnet [dot] net.